Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Micromegas Characterization

-Figure~\ref{gain_xray} presents the gain curves for Ar+CO$_2$ (90:10) and Ar+iC$_4$H$_{10}$ (95:5), measured with the $^{55}$Fe-source where the results are comparable to previous work~\cite{thesispurba2014}.
-Both mixtures exhibit the expected exponential dependence of gain on the amplification field.
-For Ar+CO$_2$, noticeable amplification starts at approximately 36~kV/cm, whereas Ar+iC$_4$H$_{10}$ shows measurable gain at slightly lower fields.
-The higher gain of Ar+iC$_4$H$_{10}$ at elevated fields can be attributed to its enhanced Penning effect and lower ionization potential~\cite{Sahin2010}.
+The gas gain was subsequently evaluated by substituting the experimentally measured collected charge, $Q_{col}$, and the simulated average number of primary electrons, $N_{p}$, into equation~\ref{GG}.
+To study the variation in Micromegas gain with the field configuration, both the cathode and mesh voltages were varied systematically while maintaining equal potential differences between field-shaping electrodes and the micro-mesh.
+The gain was determined as a function of the amplification field by systematically varying the micro-mesh voltage from approximately -460~V to -500~V for Ar + CO$_{2}$ (90:10), and from -380~V to -445~V for Ar + i-C$_{4}$H$_{10}$ (95:5).
+The corresponding cathode voltages were adjusted simultaneously to maintain the optimal field ratio.
+Figure~\ref{gain_xray} presents the gain curves for Ar + CO$_2$ (90:10) and Ar + i-C$_4$H$_{10}$ (95:5), measured with 5.9~keV X-rays from $^{55}$Fe-source where the results are comparable to the previous work reported in~\cite{Bhattacharya2014}.
+Both mixtures exhibited the expected exponential dependence of gain on the amplification field.
+For Ar + CO$_2$, noticeable amplification started at approximately 36~kV/cm, whereas Ar + i-C$_4$H$_{10}$ (95:5) showed similar gain at comparatively lower field value and offered comparatively higher gain.
+The reason behind achieving higher gain with the Ar + i-C$_4$H$_{10}$ (95:5) mixture is due to the enhanced Penning effect at elevated field values and the lower ionization potential of the gas mixture~\cite{Sahin2010}.